TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Index.rst

 ====================================

-You are welcome to click on the "Edit on GitHub" button on any page to propose a change in the official documentation if you see something that can be improved.
+You are welcome to click on the "Edit on GitHub" button on any page to propose a change in the official documentation whenever you see something that you think can be improved.

 * The blog post `Start Improving Docs Now to Grow TYPO3 <https://typo3.com/blog/start-improving-docs-now-to-grow-typo3>`__ gives a good introduction to documentation contribution.